zauberzeug/lizard/docs/getting_started.md

 ## Startup Script

-You can create a startup script for rules which should be directly applied after boot of the micro controller.
+You can create a startup script for rules which should be directly applied after boot of the microcontroller.
 Simply write the commands into a file like `on_startup.lizard` and set them with

 ```bash